Reelout Queer Film Festival

+History

+Founding

 The festival was established in 1999 by Marney McDiarmid, a Queen's University graduate, with resource assistance from both the university and Ontario Public Interest Research Group.
 In the first year, films were screened at the city's gay bar, Club 477.
 In its second year, the festival moved to the Screening Room theatre, which has remained its primary venue ever since; the volunteers at the 2000 festival included Matt Salton, now the festival's director.